Dhruvaraju/docker-alpha/README.md

 - Run command will not fetch the latest changes after the first time.
   - It will only run the available version locally.
 - Docker pull will get the most recent version all the time.

+## Managing Data and working with Volumes

+### Types of data

+- **Application** Code and environment hence stored in images.
+Generally Read-only data.
+- **Temporary App Data** User input provided during runtime.
+Generally read and write data.
+  - Not required once container is stopped.
+  - Hence stored in container.
+- **Permanent data** App data like profile of user, log in information.
+Read and write data.
+  - Should be available even after closing container.
+  - Data that should be stored in database.
+  - Usually stored in containers and volumes.